MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 ## Multi-factor authentication

 If your Power BI environment requires you to sign in using multi-factor authentication, you may be asked to sign in with a security device to verify your identity.
-This occurs if you did not sign in to SharePoint Online using multi-factor authentication, but your Power BI environment requires a security device to validate an account.
+This occurs if you didn't sign in to SharePoint Online using multi-factor authentication, but your Power BI environment requires a security device to validate an account.

 > [!NOTE]
-> Power BI does not yet support multi-factor authentication with Azure Active Directory 2.0 - users will see an error message.
+> Power BI doesn't yet support multi-factor authentication with Azure Active Directory 2.0.
+Users will see an error message.
 If the user signs in again to SharePoint Online using their security device, they may be able to view the report.

 ## Web part settings